U.S. swimming trials: Races to watch with world champs spots at stake

-Five standout races at next week’s U.S. swimming international team trials in Greensboro, N.C., where the top two in most individual events make the world championships in Budapest this summer …
+Five standout races at this week’s U.S. swimming international team trials in Greensboro, N.C., where the top two in most individual events make the world championships in Budapest this summer …

 Women’s 200m Freestyle (Wednesday)